 Notwithstanding, Curt received “HM The King’s Medal of the 8th size with the ribbon of the Order of the Seraphim for significant contributions within Swedish industry” in June 2019.

 That same year, he established the Curt Bergfors Foundation.
 Thus, the visionary entrepreneur who embraced a sustainable business model over 50 years ago widened the scope of his environmental work to take on the Planet’s greatest threat – our global food system.
 Through the foundation and the founding capital he provided, Curt acknowledged that our current ways of producing, distributing, and consuming food are causing significant damage and that we must urgently and drastically change our modus operandi to save both human and planetary health.
 The foundation supports the transition to sustainable food systems through research grants, awards, and information campaigns.
 Its primary tool is The Food Planet Prize.
-With two annual awards of two million USD each, it is the world’s most significant environmental endowment.
+With an annual award of two million USD, it is the world’s most significant environmental endowment.
 The Food Planet Prize rewards innovative initiatives that will improve the global food system within a ten-year period while supporting a resilient biosphere and feeding a growing world population.
 It is Curt’s brainchild and his greatest legacy.
 He wished to contribute to a better, more bountiful Food Planet and was confident that it could be nursed back to health.